carolwanjohi/angular-shell/README.md

 ## Build

-Run `ng build` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `npm run test` to execute the unit tests.

+Run `npm run test:coverage` to generate coverage of the unit tests and open `./test-results/coverage/index.html` in a browser to see the coverage.

 ## Running end-to-end tests